NORDPFAD Ostetal

 It takes around 30-40 minutes from the A1 freeway and around 50-60 minutes from the A27 to the starting points, where there is an information board and parking facilities.

-- Starting point 2: 27446 Ober Ochtenhausen, Ostestraße, near the Ostebrücke Ober Ochtenhausen
+• Starting point 2: 27446 Ober Ochtenhausen, Ostestraße, near the Ostebrücke Ober Ochtenhausen bridge

-There are two parking options available at the NORDPFAD.
+Two parking facilities are available at the NORDPFAD.
 The respective starting points can also be found there.

 Parking lot 1: 27446 Granstedt: Peehsbarg, parking lot near Grabhügelfeld Granstedt, 700 m from the NORDPFAD

-- If there are more than 25 cars in the parking lot in Granstedt (starting point 1), please switch to starting point 2 and drive to Ober Ochtenhausen.
+• If there are more than 25 cars in the parking lot in Granstedt (starting point 1), please change to starting point 2 and drive to Ober Ochtenhausen.

-- If there are fewer than 25 cars, please park on the side of the NORDPFADE information board so that local residents and farmers can get through with their vehicles.
+• If there are fewer than 25 cars, please park on the side of the NORDPFADE information board so that residents and farmers can get through with their vehicles.

 Für diesen NORDPFAD besteht keine Anbindung an den ÖPNV.